Your Complete Guide to Living and Studying in the UK

 Applying for your visa online

-You must apply for your student visa application online using the British Government’s official Gov.UK website.
+You must apply for your student visa application online using the British Government’s official Gov.UK website (unless you are applying from North Korea, in which case you can use a hardcopy form).

 You can apply up to three months before your intended date of travel to the UK.
 Your application date is the date when your application fee is paid.